RozhakXD/Facemash/README.md

 ### **6. Only Getting Checkpoints?**

+- **Previously Used Target**: The target account may have already been compromised by someone else.
 - **Poor Target Selection**: The target you selected may not be suitable, or you might be experiencing bad luck with the target.
-- **Previously Used Target**: The target account may have already been compromised by someone else.
 - **Unsuitable Provider**: Your internet provider may not be suitable for this script.
 - **Incorrect Method or User-Agent**: The method or user-agent you selected might be inappropriate for the task.
 - **Facebook System Changes**: The Facebook system may have become more challenging, making it harder to get successful results.

 ### **6. Trouble Logging In?**

+- **Try Logging in with a Facebook App Cloner**: If you're having trouble logging in, try using a Facebook app cloner.
+- **IP Address is Blocked**: Your IP address might be blocked, causing login issues.
+Consider using a VPN or switching networks.
 -  **Use Cookies to Log In**: If you still can't log in, try using cookies from the cracked account.
 This involves copying the cookies from the web session where the account was accessed and using them to authenticate the login.
-- **IP Address is Blocked**: Your IP address might be blocked, causing login issues.
-Consider using a VPN or switching networks.
-- **Try Logging in with a Facebook App Cloner**: If you're having trouble logging in, try using a Facebook app cloner.

 ### **7. Common Cracking Errors?**

 - **`LSD TOKEN NOT FOUND`**: This occurs because the user agent has disabled JavaScript.
 Don’t worry, this does not interfere with the hacking process.
 - **`PUBLIC KEY NOT FOUND`**: This happens because you are using a password encryption system that cannot find the public key.
 However, this will not affect the results obtained.
-- **`CONNECTION ERROR`**: This is definitely a problem with your internet connection.
-Make sure your connection is stable and strong.
 - **`TOO MANY REDIRECTS`**: This error indicates an issue with the network or user agent causing continuous login redirects, suggesting that your device is not compatible with the method being used.

 Every user should read this section, even if you are not currently experiencing a problem.
 Understanding these problems and solutions will prepare you for potential future problems and help you use the Program effectively.